InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ### Provide clear InnerSource principles

-Once teams understand which problems InnerSource will help them address the next step is to explain which basic values help address these challenges.
+Once teams understand which problems InnerSource will help them address, the next step is to explain which principles help address these challenges.

 Based on basic open source development principles the following guidelines have been proven successful:

-1. Code must be transparently hosted within the organisation.
+1. Code must be transparently hosted within the organisation

 Source code, documentation, data relevant for project development must be available and easy to find for anyone in the organisation.

-2. Contributions over feature requests.
+2. Contributions over feature requests

 All stakeholders of a project act as potential contributors and are being treated and supported as such.
 Contributions remain suggestions instead of